dhanu6799/LangGraph/README.md

-# 🚀 Product Launch Intelligence – LangGraph Sidekick
+# 🚀 # 🚀 LaunchLens – AI-Powered Product Launch Intelligence– LangGraph Sidekick

 ⚠️ **Status: In Development**
 This project is an experimental prototype and is still being actively developed.